jw2249a/2017-bayes-audit/2017-code/README.md

 The "Number of ballots" field enables compact encoding of batches of ballots for the manifest.

-If the "Number of ballots" field is left blank (or equal to 1), then the row corresponds to a single ballot.
+If the "Number of ballots" field should be equal to 1 if the row represents a single ballot.

 if the "Number of ballots" field is greater than one, then the given row is treated as equivalent to "Number of ballots" rows, increasing